AgnesHendrickx/MTE/documentation/artdem.rst

 Adding another DEM
 ------------------
-| The outlined procedures detail the integration of an artificial DEM created using the MTE code code, but these instructions are also applicable to any real-world DEM and corresponding field path files.
+| The outlined procedures detail the integration of an artificial DEM created using the MTE code, but these instructions are also applicable to any real-world DEM and corresponding field path files.
 Here are several crucial considerations:

  - Ensure that the file locations and names of the DEM and path file are consistent between the code's main body and the file directory.
  - The DEM ASCII file should adhere to a standard format, with the top-left value (below the header) representing the most northwestern point.
 If the DEM's structure deviates from this norm, the code segment responsible for parsing DEM values will require modification to accommodate the alternative format.